Kalabasa/leanrada.com/src/pages/works/hypertangram.md

 There is no easy way to find them all by hand, nor by algorithm, as far as I know.
 The solution checking algorithm went through rounds of rethinking.

-I ended up with a logical approach, using [boolean operations on polygons](https://en.wikipedia.org/wiki/Boolean_operations_on_polygons), in order to implement the win condition.
+I ended up with an algorithmic approach, using [boolean operations on polygons](https://en.wikipedia.org/wiki/Boolean_operations_on_polygons), in order to implement the win condition.

 *Note to self: Don’t mix geometric operations and floating point numbers.
 They are oil and water.*